-Ghent’s two largest train stations are located in this zone: Gent-Sint-Pieters (the main train station, south of the centre) and Gent-Dampoort, just north of the centre.
+Ghent’s two largest train stations are located in this zone: Gent-Sint-Pieters (the main train station, south of the centre) and Gent-Dampoort, just east of the centre.
 The area close to Gent-Dampoort, which also marks the southern edge of the (old) port of Gent, is currently undergoing a development boom, especially around the old docks sites.
 Dok Noord is not only a shopping centre, but also home to several startups and some splendid flats.

 The Ghent University science campus (Sterre), University hospital Gent and the International School of Ghent are all located in Gent 9000.
 However, as they are found on the southern side of the centre, any sub-municipality or bordering municipality south of the centre is quite close by.

 The municipalities of Sint-Amandsberg, Ledeberg and Gentbrugge were all former workers’ districts.
 Textile factory workers, railway workers and other working classes made their home there.
 Expect long streets of narrow terraced houses and a lively atmosphere.

 These districts would probably be described as up-and-coming by real estate agents, but they truly are vibrant and offer a lot of interesting locations.
 For example, De Punt in Gentbrugge, a former factory site, is now a massive office and support centre for social and other entrepreneurs.
 In Ledeberg, you can try your skill at indoor climbing at Balance or admire the typical architecture of traditional tiny workers’ homes, called beluiken.